 If you rented or leased vehicles, machinery, or equipment, enter on line 26a the business portion of your rental cost.
 But if you leased a vehicle for a term of 30 days or more, you may have to reduce your deduction by an inclusion amount.
-For details, see the instructions for Schedule C, lines 20a and 20b, on page C-4.
+See Pub.
+463 to figure your inclusion amount.

-Enter on line 26b amounts paid to rent or lease other property such as pasture or farm land.
+Enter on line 26b amounts paid to rent or lease other property such as pasture or farmland.